xuankimtran/docs-1/pages/katalon-analytics/docs/user-management.md

 * Users are the _Owners_ of their own organizations by default.
 * An _Admin_ is granted by the _Owner_.
 * A _User_ is automatically assigned when a person is first invited to collaborate in an organization.
+* A _Billing Manager_ is granted by the _Owner_ to manage the subscription exclusively.

 **In team level**